You are here

-The Vice President for Research (VPR) has established, developed, and implemented the HRPP as an integrated system consisting of research leadership, administration, and oversight functions.
+The Vice President for Research (VPR), who serves as the Institutional Official (IO) for human research oversight, has established, developed, and implemented the HRPP as an integrated system consisting of research leadership, administration, and oversight functions.
 The oversight component includes education and training; quality assurance and compliance; research review units, including institutional review boards (IRBs); and other organizations charged with responsibility for protecting human subjects, investigators, sponsors, and research participants.
 Together, these individuals and organizations promote excellence in all aspects of human research.

 Ensuring success of the HRPP is a joint responsibility.
 The program is directed by the U-M Office of Research (UMOR), but its implementation requires the active participation and collaboration of many stakeholders.
 On the administrative side, these include all of the University’s executive officers, including the Provost, Chief Financial Officer, Executive Vice President for Medical Affairs, the Chancellors, and leadership of the schools and colleges whose faculty, staff, students, and trainees conduct research.
 On the day-to-day operational level, the plan’s success requires support from the faculty, staff, students, and trainees involved in the research enterprise.

 A. Types of Human Research Conducted

 The U-M supports a broad range of human research including, but not limited to biomedical research and clinical trials, education and behavioral research, research with vulnerable populations, and genomic research.